Spring 2007 Fellows

 Dov holds a B.A. from Harvard, D.Phil. from Oxford, where he was a Rhodes Scholar and served as Lecturer in Politics and Philosophy; and a J.D. from Yale, where he was twice recognized for teaching excellence and three times awarded the faculty prize for the best student paper in law and science.

 After law school, Dov served as a law clerk to the Hon.
-Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.
+Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit, then completed an academic fellowship at Georgetown University Law Center.

 RICARDO GONZALEZ RUBIO